 Hedge transactions are subject to the obligation to prepare transfer pricing documentation, which means that at the same time taxpayers are required to disclose such transactions in TPR-C information in category 1205 (sale of other financial services – including payment services, hedging, factoring) or 2205 (purchase of other financial services – including payment services, hedging, factoring).
 The obligation to prepare transfer pricing documentation for hedging transactions will occur after the value of a controlled transaction exceeds PLN 10 000 000.00.

-Hedge transactions are covered by the report “Transfer Pricing Guidance on Financial Transactions: Inclusive Framework on BEPS: Actions 4, 8-10”, which we have written here: https://www.ict.org.pl/oecd-publikuje-wytyczne-w-sprawie-cen-transferowych-dla-transakcji-finansowych/.
+Hedge transactions are covered by the report “Transfer Pricing Guidance on Financial Transactions: Inclusive Framework on BEPS: Actions 4, 8-10”, which we have written here: http://www.ict.org.pl/oecd-publikuje-wytyczne-w-sprawie-cen-transferowych-dla-transakcji-finansowych/.

 Section C.3. of the report indicates possible mechanisms by means of which the MNE group can centralize risk hedging, such as: